KayTrust/urn-nft/urn-nft.md

 The proposed namespace is `urn:nft`.
 The syntax is the following:
  `urn:nft:<nft_method>:<method_specific_identifier>`

 The `<nft_method>` component is the unique identifier for an NFT algorithm.
-A registry shall be maintained to define well-known NFT methods.
+Appendix A contains a registry with known NFT methods.

 Each NFT method shall be defined within its own specification, and must detail how the `<method_specific_identifier>` is used to point to a specific NFT created using that method.